LaunchPadLab/lp-requests/docs.md

 -   `'bearerToken'`: A token to use for bearer auth.
 If provided, `http` will add the header `"Authorization": "Bearer <bearerToken>"` to the request.
 -   `successDataPath`: A path to response data that the promise will resolve with.
 -   `failureDataPath`: A path to response data that will be included in the HttpError object.
+-   `query`: An object that will be transformed into a query string and appended to the request URL.

 **Parameters**